kshawkin/Best-Practices-for-TEI-in-Libraries/README.md

 ### other methods

+#### schemas

-There are a variety of other ways to to generate schemas from the ODD which may work for you.
+There are a variety of other ways to generate schemas from the ODD which may work for you.
 (And remember to generate both ISO Schematron and RELAX NG; or, if for some reason you can’t use RELAX NG you can also generate DTDs or W3C XML Schema).